pallebone/StrictBlockPAllebone/README.md

 ##### AllowlistedIPs	Host(s)

 This is the aliases you will add IP's you want to allow into.
-In the screenshot you see a random test IP I used to check it worked.
+In the screenshot you see a random test IP (obscured) I used to check it worked.
 You will only add your own list of IP's you deem relevant, nothing else.
 They will not be blocked once you add them.

 ##### spamhaus_drop	URL Table (IPs)	 	https://www.spamhaus.org/drop/drop.txt